 The Neo-Babylonian Empire, like the earlier Babylonia, was short-lived.

 In 539 B.C., less than a century after its founding, the legendary Persian king Cyrus the Great conquered Babylon.
-The fall of Babylon happened when the empire came under Persian control.
+The fall of Babylon was complete when the empire came under Persian control.

 Babylon In Jewish History